Cribbs Causeway: Shopping and leisure

-The Mall
+Cribbs

-The Mall comprises 130 shops on two levels, although some of the large stores occupy more levels.
+Cribbs (formerly known as The Mall at Cribbs Causeway) comprises 130 shops on two levels, although some of the large stores occupy more levels.
 Major stores include anchor-tenants John Lewis and Partners and Marks & Spencer, plus Boots, H&M, Next, River Island.
 During 2013, the centre housed the Gromit Unleashed Exhibition and Store and also hosted the charity auction that took place after the arts trial had concluded.
-Global corporations can also be found in The Mall and include retailers such as Apple Inc, Samsung and Tesla Motors.
+Global corporations can also be found in Cribbs and include retailers such as Apple and Polestar.
 The food court is located on the upper level and is home to various chain outlets such as: Burger King, Chopstix, Pizza Hut, Nando's, Krispy Kreme and others.

-At its centre point The Mall has a large fountain with a water display.
+At its centre point, Cribbs has a large fountain with a water display.
 Money thrown into the fountain is donated to local charities, the company reports it raises in excess of £10,000 a year for local charities.
 The fountain has many copper pipes that pump water out in repeated patterns and either into the middle, or towards the middle, where another pipe shoots water high into the air every 5–10 minutes at approximately 10-15 m.
 The height of the water jet is adjustable to prevent any object, hanging from above, from getting wet; additionally there are also a few other decorative fountains outside the main entrance.

-To celebrate the Mall's tenth anniversary, the company announced a five million pound refurbishment of the food court, completed in two stages with completion in May 2009.
+To celebrate The Mall's tenth anniversary, the company announced a five million pound refurbishment of the food court, completed in two stages with completion in May 2009.

-As of 2018, The Mall is owned by Intu Properties, M&G Real Estate and JT Baylis.
+As of 2018, Cribbs is owned by M&G Real Estate.

 The primary access routes are the M5 Junction 17, Hayes Way to the A38 and A4018.
 The Mall is one of the major shopping centres in the Bristol area, the others being Broadmead (the location of The Galleries, Bristol) and Cabot Circus.